A. B. Freeman School of Business

 BSM students may not cross-register for business courses at Loyola University or the University of New Orleans.
 Freeman treats courses taken at either university as transfer work.

-Freeman limits BSM students to either two business majors or one business major and one business minor.
 If a student chooses to pursue a double major within Freeman, or a major and a minor, the student cannot double count courses and must select how the courses will apply to each major/minor.
-Students must meet with their designated business school academic counselors each semester to plan their courses of study.
+There may be an opportunity for students to double count one (1) course between their major and a certificate, however.
+Students must meet with their designated business school academic advisor each semester to plan their courses of study.
 Each student is responsible for individual course selection and for meeting the requirements for graduation.

-A BSM student wishing to pursue a second major outside of Freeman should consult with the Academic Advising Center and review the Newcomb-Tulane College policy for information regarding a second major.
+A BSM student wishing to pursue a second major outside of Freeman should consult with the NTC Academic Advising Center and review the Newcomb-Tulane College (NTC) policy for information regarding multiple majors.

 Freeman GPA

 To graduate, BSM students need 124 credits of academic work and a 2.0 cumulative grade point average overall, with a minimum cumulative grade point average of 2.0 in their business and major/minor/certificate courses.
-BSM students use Freeman electives to satisfy major requirements.
-Students may fulfill other electives at other schools on campus.
 Students should discuss all course selections with their advisors and regularly check progress toward graduation on the Degree Works Audit, accessible through Gibson.

 Grading System